thedynamiclinker/ld/business/The Internet.md

 - Confused about physics homework.
 Help!

-- I'm looking to open a restaurant but I'm knew to the industry.
+- We're looking to open a restaurant but we're knew to the industry.
 Anyone have any experience running a restaurant?

 - Vietnam war veteran.
 Ask me anything.